Home

 Then during the early part of this century, the Frenchman you see pictured here, Charles Mochet, made the rounds with a recumbent that literally rewrote all the known cycling record books.
 When one of his riders, a second-rate racer named Francis Faure (pictured below), set a new world record for the hour on one on July 7, 1933, covering 45.056 kilometers (28 mph) at the Velodrome d'Hiver of Paris, the United Cyclists Internationale (UCI), eight months later banned the recumbent bicycle from any of the races it sanctioned.
 Later, in 1938, in an unofficial race, Faure became the first cyclist to exceed 30 miles an hour.
 His record stood until 1984, when Francesco Moser riding an upright with special aerodynamic disc wheels in the thin air of Mexico City covered 51.151 km (31.784 mi) in an hour.

-The UCI decision spelled death for the recumbent bicycle for the next 5 decades.
-It wasn't until 1979 when Gardner Martin produced the first Easy Racer recumbent and Dick Ryan, of the deceased Ryan Recumbent manufactured the Avatar and Smitty Smith, Milt Turner and Jack Baker unveiled the Hypercycle (the first Short Wheel Base recumbent and predecessor to S&B Recumbents), that people even knew such a two wheel option existed.
+Also in 1977 Dick Ryan, of the deceased Ryan Recumbent (history) joined Dick Forrestal and Harold Maciejewski to begin manufacturing the Avatar designed by MIT profeesor and Bicycle Science author David Gordon Wilson.
+Returning to the West Coast, Smitty Smith, Milt Turner and Jack Baker unveiled the Hypercycle (the first Short Wheel Base recumbent and predecessor to the now defunct S&B Recumbents).
 Then when E.I.
 Dupont, the chemical giant, offered $15,000 to the first human powered single rider machine that could top 65 miles per hour, a new era in bicycling had been reborn.
 This was so because when the engineers went to work, it was the recumbent design, which is 25 to 33% more aerodynamically efficient than a conventional upright bicycle, that satisfied their equations for a two wheeler that could produce such speed.

 And the renewed interest these bikes are enjoying is far more than just about speed.
 Besides the fact that recumbents also hold the one hour and 4000 meter pursuit records along with many other speed successes, comfort was rediscovered as an interesting by-product of the engineer's quest for speed.
 With the recumbent, people are discovering that their bicycle does not have to cause them pain.